buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 ## Example Usage

-The following pipeline uses AppRole authentication to authenticate to the Vault server, and downloads env secrets stored in `https://my-vault-server/secret/buildkite/{pipeline}/env` and git-credentials from `https://my-vault-server/secret/buildkite/{pipeline}/git-credentials`.
+The following examples use the availalb authentication methods to authenticate to the Vault server, and downloads env secrets stored in `https://my-vault-server/secret/buildkite/{pipeline}/env` and git-credentials from `https://my-vault-server/secret/buildkite/{pipeline}/git-credentials`.

 The keys in the `env` secret are exposed in the `checkout` and `command` as environment variables.
 The git-credentials are exposed as an environment variable `GIT_CONFIG_PARAMETERS` and are also exposed in the `checkout` and `command`.

+### AppRole Authentication

 ```yml
 steps: